rija1/bsf/wp-content/plugins/meow-gallery/readme.txt

 == Changelog ==

+= 5.1.7 (2024/06/15) =
+* Update: Code cleaning, libs optimization, etc.
+* Fix: Carousel Hero height for non-horizontal images.
+* Fix: Resolved issues with the Gallery Manager modal.
+* Update: Use Image Alt as Aria Label if there is link attachment by default.
+* Note: Meow needs some love!
+If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
+Thank you! 💕

 = 5.1.6 (2024/06/05) =
 * Add: Hero Mode for Carousel with Latest Posts.
 * Add: Re-order feature for Gallery Manager.